 Well, that’s quite a feast!
 Rock your Gyan Mudra and become the entire Cosmos!
 WOOT!

-For more on mudras and the elements (Fire, Air, Water, etc.) associated with the fingers, check out: What is a mudra?
+More on mudras and the elements (Fire, Air, Water, etc.) associated with the fingers, check out: What is a mudra?

-For about mudras in meditation, pranayama and asana and how to use them to deepen your yoga practice, see How to use mudras? (coming up – Read it in French!)
+Info on mudras in meditation, pranayama and asana and how to use them to deepen your yoga practice, see How to use mudras? (coming up – Read it in French!)

 And here are some other mudras to inspire your hands, body and soul!